MAD2023team1/MAD2023_Team1/README.md

 Users are able to look at and change the email and username of the account that they are signed into.
 Any changes will be reflected in the database.

-Proposed Stage 2:
+Stage 2:

 Home Page (Clayton and Li Yan)
 The home page will display rooms with the highest student ratings.
 This is to allow students to have a guide to know which rooms to book if they have no idea which room to book

 Ratings & Comments (Li yan)
-Allows student to rate the room out of a total of 5 stars after checking in the room.
-This is to allow new students who just entered Ngee Ann to have a better sense of which room to book.
-Comments of not more than 120 characters can be entered.
+Allows students to rate the room out of a total of 5 stars after checking in the room.
+This is to enable new students who just entered Ngee Ann to have a better sense of which room to book.
+Comments of not more than 50 characters can be entered.

 Weather API Integration (Clayton)
 Users will be able to see the forecast for today and the next few days